scarletbright/avalanche-docs/docs/v1.0/en/api/health.md

 }
 ```

-* `chains.default.bootstrapped`
+`healthy` is true if the node if all health checks are passing.

+`checks` is a list of health check responses.

+* A check response may include a `message` with additional context.
+* A check response may include an `error` describing why the check failed.
 * `timestamp` is the timestamp of the last health check.
-     * `duration` is the execution duration of the last health check in nanoseconds.
-    * `contiguousFailures` is the number of fails that occurred in a row.
-    * `timeOfFirstFailure` is the time of the initial transitional failure.
-* `network.validators.heartbeat`
-    * `heartbeat` is the unix timestamp of the last time the network handled a message.
-    * `timestamp` is the timestamp of the last health check.
-    * `duration` is the execution duration of the last health check in nanoseconds.
+* `duration` is the execution duration of the last health check, in nanoseconds.
-    * `contiguousFailures` is the number of fails that occurred in a row.
+* `contiguousFailures` is the number of times in a row this check failed.
-    * `timeOfFirstFailure` is the time of the initial transitional failure.
+* `timeOfFirstFailure` is the time this check first failed.

 More information on these measurements can be found in the documentation for the [go-sundheit](https://github.com/AppsFlyer/go-sundheit) library.